 Framed homemade art

 Framing homemade kid’s art for Mother’s Day or Father’s Day is a classic, but you really can’t go wrong with this gift.
 Framing a piece of art preserves it, ensuring you’ll keep in on your wall for years to come.
 A simple frame from Target or Michael’s is perfect.
 Of course, I love the idea of making a frame, too.
-Buggy and Buddy has an adorable puzzle piece frame while Martha Stewart has a heart-framed shadow box, ideal for showcasing children’s art.
+Buggy and Buddy has an adorable puzzle piece frame while Better Homes and Gardens has a tutorial for a DIY shadow box, ideal for showcasing children’s art.
 Father’s Day frame ideas are great as well, such as Fun-A-Day’s nuts and bolt’s frame.
 You can customize this concept for virtually any hobby or interest.

 “Dad” or “I love Dad” photo piece